Manveer695/hello-world/HerokuDeployment/README.md

-A server to handles requests from Viber and to respond appropriately!
+A server to handle requests from Viber and to respond appropriately!